 Inferring how rates of speciation and extinction vary across lineages has proven to be a difficult statistical problem.
 Here we describe a stochastic-diversification model-called the birth-death-shift (BDS) process-in which diversification rates may vary across both extant and extinct and unsampled lineages.
 We estimate the parameters of this model in a Bayesian statistical framework from phylogenies of exclusively extant lineages.
 We perform simulation studies to validate the implementation of our method and to characterize its statistical behavior.
 We also perform analyses of an empirical primates dataset, which reveal that estimates of branch-specific diversification rates are robust to the assumed prior distribution on the number of diversification-rate shifts.
 Our implementation of the BDS model in RevBayes provides biologists with a flexible approach for estimating branch-specific diversification rates under a statistically coherent model.

-Cable bacteria are filamentous, sulphur-oxidizing microorganisms of the Desulfobulbaceae family that conduct electrons over centimetre-scale distances, coupling sulphide oxidation in deeper sediments to oxygen reduction near the surface.
+BACKGROUND: Cable bacteria are filamentous, sulphur-oxidizing microorganisms of the Desulfobulbaceae family that conduct electrons over centimetre-scale distances, coupling sulphide oxidation in deeper sediments to oxygen reduction near the surface.
 Geochemical evidence demonstrates high rates of aerobic sulphide oxidation in sediments inhabited by cable bacteria.
 Still, the underlying physiological and molecular basis of this electrogenic sulphur metabolism remains unresolved.
 Previous genomic analysis proposed that cable bacteria oxidize sulphide by reversing the canonical dissimilatory sulphite reduction (Dsr) pathway.
-We evaluated the sulphur metabolism of cable bacteria and related Desulfobulbales through comparative genomics, using an expanded set of 31 quality-filtered cable bacteria genomes, including 7 closed assemblies.
+RESULTS: We evaluated the sulphur metabolism of cable bacteria and related Desulfobulbales through comparative genomics, using an expanded set of 31 quality-filtered cable bacteria genomes, including 7 closed assemblies.
 We showed that cable bacteria encode a complete Dsr pathway, including the previously missing dsrD and dsrT genes, as well as a novel gene cluster with DsrOP homologues.
 All Dsr genes were classified as reductive-type, and phylogenetic analyses indicated a close affiliation with those of other Desulfobulbaceae (sulphate-reducing and/or sulphur-disproportionating bacteria).
 In addition, several other previously unrecognized sulphur-metabolism genes were identified in both cable bacteria and closely related Desulfobulbales, including a novel subtype of sulphide:quinone oxidoreductase (SQR), a putative rhodanese–persulphide dioxygenase fusion (Rho–PDO), and a YTD gene cluster (consisting of five genes) previously proposed to be characteristic of sulphur-disproportionation lineages.
 Structural predictions indicate that three uncharacterized YTD-encoded proteins assemble into a DsrEFH-like double heterotrimer, albeit with highly divergent, non-orthologous sequences.
 Finally, we integrated publicly available transcriptomic and proteomic data to confirm the in vivo expression of these genes, with expression patterns mirroring those of Desulfolithobacter dissulfuricans and Desulfurivibrio alkaliphilus.
-Cable bacteria show minimal genetic divergence and little differential expression in their sulphur-metabolism genes compared to related organisms.
+CONCLUSION: Cable bacteria show minimal genetic divergence and little differential expression in their sulphur-metabolism genes compared to related organisms.
 Together, our findings challenge the idea that sulphide oxidation occurs via a reversed Dsr pathway.
 We propose a unique sulphur metabolism model for cable bacteria, in which a canonical reductive/disproportionating sulphur-metabolism repertoire (similar to Desulfolithobacter dissulfuricans and Desulfurivibrio alkaliphilus) is coupled to net sulphide oxidation through long-distance electron transport.
 Key steps include sulphide oxidation to polysulphide by SQR, putative conversion to sulphite via Rho–PDO and/or proteins encoded in the YTD cluster, and subsequent disproportionation through the Dsr pathway, where sulphide re-enters the cycle.
 Net sulphide oxidation and sulphate production arise because electrons are efficiently drained via long-distance electron transport, effectively coupling the metabolism to oxygen reduction.
-The online version contains supplementary material available at 10.1186/s12864-026-12675-1.